alejoxbg/Practice_ROS2/README.md

     - a copy of my workspace  ✅
     - build that workspace ✅
     - source that workspace ✅
-    - a EXCT command to run a ros2 launcher
+    - run automaticly the roslaunch ✅
 - The launchers might contains:
     - a publisher/suscriber of python publish to C++ node ✅
     - a publisher/suscriber of C++ publish to python node ✅
-    - a service between those nodes
+    - a service between those nodes ✅
-    - at least a custom msg
+    - at least a custom msg ✅
-    - at leas a custom service
+    - at leas a custom service ✅
     - 2 containers that cominucate each other

 PD: I will use docker compose to this